 4. Get legal advice from a specialist in identity theft

 However, don't just call the usual family lawyer.
 Instead, find someone who is versed in the issues of identity theft and subsequent fraud.
-They will be able to deal with your bank and any federal contact, helping to reduce personal stress.
+They will be able to deal with your bank and any federal contact, helping reduce personal stress.

 5. Contact the Identity Theft Resource Center (ITRC)